Interplay of symmetry breaking and deconfinement in 3D quantum vertex models: Abstract

 \section{Abstract}

-We construct a broad class of frustration-free quantum vertex models in 3+1D whose ground states are weighted superpositions of classical 3D vertex model configurations.
-For the simplest members of this class, the corresponding classical vertex models have a $\mathbb{Z}_2$ gauge constraint enriched with a $\mathbb{Z}_2$ global symmetry.
-We deduce a phase diagram for the quantum vertex models using exact dualities and mappings to classical spin models and height models.
-We find $\mathbb{Z}_2$ deconfined and $\mathbb{Z}_2$ symmetry-broken phases which are mapped to one another by duality.
-The transition between these phases is governed by a self-dual gapless point which is related by a different duality to the Rokhsar-Kivelson (RK) point of quantum spin ice.
-Our results are illustrated for diamond and cubic lattices, but hold for general 3D lattices with even coordination number.
+We construct a broad class of frustration-free \emph{quantum vertex models} in 3+1D whose ground states are weighted superpositions of classical 3D vertex model configurations.
+Our results are illustrated for diamond, cubic, and BCC lattices, but hold in general for 3D lattices with even coordination number.
+The corresponding classical vertex models have a $\mathbb{Z}_2$ gauge constraint enriched with a $\mathbb{Z}_2$ global symmetry.
+We study the interplay between these symmetries by exploiting exact wavefunction dualities and effective field theories.
+We find an exact gapless point which by duality is related to the Rokhsar-Kivelson (RK) point of $U(1)$ spin liquids.
+At this point, both the symmetry breaking and deconfinement order parameters exhibit long range order.
+The gapless point is additionally a self-dual point of a second duality that maps the $\mathbb{Z}_2$ deconfined and $\mathbb{Z}_2$ symmetry-broken phases to one another.
+For the BCC lattice vertex model, we find that gapless point is proximate to an unusual intermediate phase where symmetry breaking and deconfinement coexist.

 \emph{Introduction}--- Quantum spin liquids represent zero temperature phases of matter whose essential characteristics lie beyond the Landau order parameter paradigm \cite{wenbook}.
-Quantum dimer models represent a family of simplified models \cite{Fradkin,RK,RSPRB90,RC89,FA} in which novel properties of quantum spin liquids such as fractionalized excitations with anyonic statistics, emergent gauge bosons and ground state degeneracy can be readily accessed.
-Analytic progress is aided by the fact that at specially tuned Rokhsar-Kivelson (RK) points \cite{RK}, correlation functions in the ground state of quantum dimer models are equivalent to corresponding correlators in classical dimer models \cite{RK, MoessSon, FMS, Henley, MSP}.
-Furthermore, on planar graphs, correlation functions of classical dimers can be exactly studied using the methods of Kasteleyn \cite{Kasteleyn} and Temperley and Fisher \cite{TemperleyFisher}.
-However, such methods generally fail in 3+1D, where potentially exotic phases such as $U(1)$ spin liquids may emerge \cite{HKMS, Hermele, MS}.
-These methods also fail in the presence of multi dimer configurations, a common occurrence in frustrated systems such as those that obey the ``ice-rule'' constraint.
-Expanding the list of exactly solvable models in 3+1D will contribute significantly to our fundamental understanding of quantum spin models in 3D.
+Quantum dimer models represent a family of simplified models \cite{Fradkin,RK,RSPRB90,RC89,FA} where novel properties of quantum spin liquids such as fractionalized excitations, emergent gauge bosons and ground state degeneracy can be readily accessed.
+Analytic progress is aided by the fact that at specially tuned Rokhsar-Kivelson (RK) points \cite{RK}, correlation functions in the ground state of quantum dimer models match correlation functions in classical dimer models \cite{RK, MoessSon, FMS, Henley, MSP}, which can be exactly computed in two dimensions \cite{Kasteleyn, TemperleyFisher}.
+Due to the dearth of exactly solvable statistical mechanics models in three dimensions, less is understood about the general phase structure of 3+1D quantum dimer models, although exotic phases such as $U(1)$ spin liquids are known to exist \cite{HKMS, Hermele, MS}.